 Bragga has been an adamant supporter of Garciasince he arrived at Rice.
 “I want what’s best for Roel,” Bragga said, speaking of the junior’s uncertain future.
 There’s a real chance the Owls’ won’t see Garcia on the mound in Houston ever again.
 Or he could be their No. 1 for the next two seasons.
 There’s so much in the air right now.

 No matter how things play out, Garcia’s talent and personality have made an impact on his teammates and the program.
-For now, we (and Garcia) just have to wait.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+For now, we (and Garcia) just have to wait.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.